isaozler/grafana-shift-selector/README.md

       - Name: `var_query_map`
       - Type: Constant
       - Constant options
         - Value: here you can paste the mapper object.
 You can find an example in the `var_query_map.example.js` file.
+You can remove the `static` values because you will be fetching them from your datasource.
           - Options JSON object
             - project
               - shift_groups: contains the `shift_groups` table fields.
 You can change the `name`, `uuid`, `site_uuid` fields according to your database scheme.